RomeoMe5/TechAJT/README.md

 # Linguistic Acceptability Model for Technical Texts

-This repository contains experimental research on model training, as well as the final model for assessing linguistic acceptability in technical texts.
-The experiments explore various approaches to evaluating whether a given text meets linguistic and stylistic standards, particularly in specialized technical domains.
-The resulting model is designed to automatically determine the grammatical correctness, coherence, and overall linguistic quality of technical writing.
+This repository contains experimental research on model training, as well as the final model for assessing linguistic acceptability in russian technical texts.
+The experiments explore various approaches to evaluating whether a given text meets russian linguistic and stylistic standards, particularly in specialized technical domains.
+The resulting model is designed to automatically determine the grammatical correctness, coherence, and overall linguistic quality of technical writing in russian.

 ## Requirements